-Details of the Festival are available at www.orange360.com.au and on the News and Events page of this website.
+Details of the Festival are available on the Banjo Festival page of this website.
 It is held in February each year to coincide with Banjo’s birthday.

 Some of the poems from previous years’ poetry competitions are available on the News and Events page of this website for your enjoyment.

 The Rotary Club of Orange has a keen interest in helping the community be more sustainable and efficient in its energy and water use and its minimisation of waste.
 We therefore organise a week of activities in each year focused on education about sustainability.
 Rotary partners with the Orange City Council, Environmentally Concerned Citizens of Orange (ECCO) and Netwaste to raise awareness about simple ways of saving energy and water and reducing waste.

 Sustainable Living Week features a Schools’ sustainable cooking challenge.
 School teams are given a box of ingredients and asked to prepare a main meal for judging, based on innovation, taste, and efficient use of the food.
 This event always draws a good crowd.

 Keep checking this News and Events page of this website for details of our Sustainable Living Week.

 Learning for Life